turingschool/career-development-curriculum/module_four/pd_kickoff.md

 * Networking
 * Interviewing (either technical or culture-based questions)
 * Personal Branding for yourself
+* Balancing the workload of Module 4 and the job search
 * Other -- what other anxieties do you have that aren't covered in the other categories?

 **You Do:**